 Authors can and do go wrong with their word choices, or use words the wrong way.
-This isn’t just a case of not understanding Mark Twain’s illustration of the difference between the right word and the almost-right word: the lightning versus the lightning bug.
+This isn’t just a case of not understanding Mark Twain’s definition of the difference between the right word and the almost-right word: the lightning versus the lightning bug.
 It is that, but it’s much more.

 - The story, usually in narrative;

-- The character, usually in dialog; or
+- The character, usually in dialogue; or

 - The reader, in either one.

+Authors can also simply use the wrong word when they don’t know the difference between two or more words or what a word actually means.
+And then there’s the trap of trying to be too clever.
 We’ll save obscenities and vulgarities for next time but let’s take a look at the rest in more detail.

 Narrative words that are wrong for the story are ones that don’t match what the story is meant to be.
 For example, the sometimes-flowery, sophisticated, or psychologically dense language of “literary” fiction would be out of place in a western, say, or a thriller.
 Conversely, the taut, gritty language of that thriller would be jarring—in the wrong way—in a story examining the ins and outs of a couple’s troubled relationship.

 That’s not to say, of course, that there couldn’t be a couple with a troubled relationship in a western or thriller, but the way that relationship would be depicted—the words the author would use—would be very different.

 Writing above or below the level of the story, that is, using words that don’t match the target audience and the personalities of the characters makes the reader aware of the writing.
 Once that happens, that magical bubble we call a story pops and it’s hard to surround the reader with a new one.